 We keep your personal data for as long as it is required to perform its purpose or for as long as is required by law.
-These periods are defined in our data retention schedules which are available by contacting the Bursar.
+These periods are defined in our data retention schedules which are available in the School's Retention of Records Policy, or by contacting the Bursar.